Military Ridge State Trail: Ridgeway to Blue Mounds

 Ridgeway was settled in 1828 by J.B Skinner and other lead miners.
 By the 1840s and 1850s, Irish, Welsh, Norwegians, and Germans made it their home.
 Ridgeway’s 1913 railroad depot is the only remaining depot from the former Chicago Northwestern railroad line.
 Residents of Ridgeway also claim that a phantom haunted the village.
 From 1840 to 1885, a ghost was spotted at times along the old military road.
 Today the main feature of the community is the Sunday farmers market held during spring, summer, and autumn months.
 The village has several small businesses along Main Street.

-Heading east out of town, the trail passes by several beautiful older homes.
+Returning to the Military Ridge State Trail, the path heads east out of town.
+It passes by several beautiful older homes along the way.
 Naturalists may want to head off the trail on County Highway H to the Ridgeway Pine Relics State Natural Area.
 Located just a half mile north from where the trail intersects County Highway H, a short hike off the road leads to pine forests that have remained since the last glacier receded.
 The pines of the natural area are set among sandstone cliffs, rocky outcrops, shallow caves, and rock shelters.

-From Ridgeway to Barneveld, the trail often parallels U.S. Highways 18-151.
-In these sections, the roar of traffic is frequent.
-Occasionally, the trail digresses from the highway.
-Deer, squirrels, and other wildlife are often seen along the trail, and the distinct calls of cardinals and catbirds are heard, as well.
+From Ridgeway to Barneveld, it is nearly six miles.
+The trail parallels U.S. Highways 18-151 at different places in this section.
+The roar of highway traffic is frequently heard.
+In a few places, the trail digresses from the highway.
+Deer, squirrels, and other wildlife are often seen along the trail, and the distinct calls of cardinals and catbirds are heard as well.

-Beautiful flowers speckle the sides of the trail in summer.
-However, cyclists should beware of the poisonous wild parsnip plant.
-It contains psoralen that when touched and exposed to sunlight, can cause reddening of the skin, a rash, and blisters.
-Random gopher holes that sometimes appear in the trail are potentially dangerous, and watching the trail is key to avoiding these obstacles.
+Beautiful wildflowers speckle the sides of the trail in summer.
+However, trail-goers should beware of the wild parsnip plant.
+It contains psoralen that when touched and exposed to sunlight, causes reddening of the skin, rash, or blisters.
+Random gopher holes along the trail are potentially dangerous, and keeping an eye out is key to avoiding these obstacles.

-As the trail slowly climbs in elevation, the town of Barneveld appears after 5.5 miles.
+As the trail slowly climbs in elevation, the town of Barneveld appears.
 Barneveld was incorporated as a village in 1906.
 It was rebuilt after a devastating tornado hit in 1984.
 It has restaurants and gas stations.
-Botham Vineyards and Winery, located south of town on County Road K, is a perfect place to enjoy a glass of wine after a ride.
+Botham Vineyards and Winery, located south of town on County Highway K, is a perfect place to enjoy a glass of wine after a ride.
 The winery has a tasting room, offers tours, and features a wide variety of wines for sale.
 Their Uplands Reserve is a long-time customer favorite.
 It is a dry, oak-aged, dry red wine.

 Barneveld’s village park serves trailhead.
+The park has ample amenities.
 A parking lot, restrooms, and self-registration station are available there.
 The village park is located on East Main Street.
 To access the park by car, exit U.S. Highways 18-151, and travel north on County Highway ID one mile.
 Turn left (north) on Church Street, and left again (west) on Main Street.
 The parking lot is on the left (south) side of Main Street.

-In another mile, Blue Mounds Village Park appears on the left.
+One mile after the spur trail, the Military Ridge State Trail arrives in Blue Mounds.
+Blue Mounds Village Park appears on the left (north) after crossing Mounds Road.
 Parking is available there, and other facilities include an information kiosk, self-registration station, restrooms, playground, and picnic area.
 The park is reached by heading north on County Highway F from U.S. Highways 18-151.
 Turn left (west) on County Highway ID.
 Travel a half mile and turn right (north) on Mounds Road.
 The park is 0.3 miles ahead.

 There are several taverns and restaurants in Blue Mounds.
 It has gas stations and convenience stores also.
 Nearby is Bigham County Park and Cave of the Mounds National Historic Landmark.
 Bigham County Park has a campground, two shelter facilities, picnic area, playground, hiking trails, and interpretive markers.
 The Brigham Trail goes through the park and connects to the Military Ridge State Trail.
 Cave of the Mounds is a popular attraction that features a natural limestone cave located in the southern slope of the east mound.
 The cave contains numerous unique geologic formations.